 Consider carrying this type of insurance even if you do not have a car loan, especially if your vehicle has a higher value or if you could not afford to replace your car if you total it in an accident.

 Like comprehensive coverage, you can lower your premium by having a higher deductible.
-However, you will have to pay the amount of your deductible out-of-pocket if your car needs repairs your need to replace it.
+However, you will have to pay the amount of your deductible out of pocket if your car needs repairs and you need to replace it.

 When you drive a new car off the lot, it diminishes instantly in value.
 However, if you financed your vehicle with a car loan, your loan balance does not diminish accordingly.

-Without this coverage, you could have to continuing making loan payments even after your vehicle is in the junkyard.
+Without this coverage, you would have to continue making loan payments even after your vehicle is in the junkyard.
 If you lease your car, the leasing company may require you to carry this coverage.
 Some auto loan companies also require this coverage.

 How Can I Talk to a Lawyer About My Insurance Coverage?

 The Florida car accident lawyers of the Law Offices of Anidjar & Levine understand how important the right car insurance coverage can be for your finances.
 When you give us a call, a dedicated team member will be happy to discuss the best options for coverage for you.
 We offer free policy reviews and can recommend important coverage to add to your insurance.

 Call us today at (954) 525-0050 to learn more about how the right coverage can protect you, your family, and your future.
 We have litigated many insurance claims and help our clients get the compensation they deserve when they have been injured.
 We go the extra mile for our clients.